Serialized Fields

 Why Use Serialized Fields?

-Serialized Fields offer several benefits for game development in Highrise Studio:
+Serialized Fields offer several essential advantages for Highrise Studio development:

 -